williamsp/EmulateNumpad/README.md

 | Alt+Numpad 2 and 8  | Flip vertically (rotate X axis)         |
 | Alt+Numpad 1 and 3  | Rotate CCW/CW (rotate Z axis)           |

 If our computer lacks those keys, we must access these functions through the menu instead, which slows down our work.
+I also tried several similar programs out there, unfortunately they can only press the Numpad button, it cannot be combined with Ctrl or Alt.
 Hence, I created this script.

 ## Key mapping